SuperSkiCard: environmental friendliness of the ski resorts

 Test result: 5 out of 5 stars

-In 2010, the ski resort of Wildkogel installed a photovoltaic system at 2,100 metres above sea level.… more
+In the Wildkogel ski area, a photovoltaic system has been installed at an altitude of 2,100 meters… more

 Test result: 5 out of 5 stars